The complete guide to Siberian Huskies in apartments

-If you are renting your home then you need to check with your landlord of what pet ownership rules apply.
+If you are renting your home then you need to check with your landlord about what pet ownership rules apply.
 If you own your property then you still need to check with your building manager or body corporate.
 Some landlords are fine with dogs as long as they know in advance, but many places prohibit dogs of a particular breed, of a large size, or all dogs regardless.

 Before considering bringing home any dog to a rented home you need to check out the rules that apply to your building.
 You should find these in your lease agreement, and it wouldn’t hurt to ask your property manager as well.

 One reason dogs (and other pets) might be prohibited is the likelihood of complaints from other tenants.
 Many complaints about pets in apartments boil down to two problems: noise, and property damage.

 You will want to approach your neighbors and get their feedback before introducing a dog into your complex.
 Let them know that there might be noise, and invite them to talk to you directly if they have concerns.
 The last thing you need is a landlord, or worse the local animal police, at your door responding to complaints!